-The library makes available a copy of all required course and program books to students through our new Open Reserve project.
+The library makes available a copy of all required course and program books to students through our Open Reserve project.
 Faculty who wish to place additional materials on reserve for their classes and programs may come to the circulation desk to have library materials put on reserve for their students.

 If you need articles scanned to post in Canvas, we'll help you work through accessibility and copyright issues and get your materials ready.
 Again, come to the circulation desk and fill out the request form.

 For more information, see our reserves policy page.

 If you're planning an assignment with research aspects, talk to us beforehand.

 - Consult individually with students about their research